SANJAY-N0/sheet-shot/README.md

 ## ⚙️ Step 1 — Create a Google Cloud Project

+Before the extension can communicate with Google services, you need a **Google Cloud Project**.
+Think of it as a container that holds all the settings, API access, and credentials for your app.
+Every Google API you use (like Sheets) must be linked to a project.
+This is free to create and takes less than a minute.

 1. Go to → **https://console.cloud.google.com/**
 2. Click **"Select a project"** → **"New Project"**
 3. Give it any name (e.g. `sheet-viewer-pro`) → click **Create**